-Talley uses science to advance the field of ecology, address coastal environmental issues, train tomorrow's leaders, and raise public awareness of our local natural ecosystems.
+Talley uses science to advance the field of ecology, address coastal environmental issues, train tomorrow's leaders, and raise awareness of our local natural ecosystems.
 Her research in coastal ecosystems spans both coasts of North America, with experience from New England, California, and Baja California, Mexico.

 Education and Outreach

-- Talley, T.S., H. Warde, N. Venuti.
+Talley, T.S., H. Warde, N. Venuti.
 2016.
 Local seafood availability in San Diego, California seafood markets.
 Future of Food: Journal on Food, Agriculture and Society 4(2): 40-49.
+Download PDF

-- A. Novoa, Talley, T.S., D. Talley, J. Crooks, N. Reyns.
+Novoa, A., T.S.
+Talley, D. Talley, J. Crooks, N. Reyns.
 2016.
-Spatial and Temporal Examination of Bivalve Communities in Several Estuaries of Southern California and Northern Baja California, MX.
-PLOS One DOI:10.1371/journal.pone.0148220
+Spatial and temporal examination of bivalve communities in several estuaries of southern California USA and northern Baja California, MX.
+PLoS One. doi:10.1371/journal.pone.0148220